 What are the treatment options for colorectal cancer?

-For rectal cancer, treatment timing is dependent upon the degree to which the cancer has grown into the wall of the rectum and whether any lymph nodes appear to be harboring spread of the tumor (which we can better test for in rectal rather than colon cancer).
-For tumors that are not deep or do not appear to have involved lymph nodes, surgery is the best first option.
-For deeper tumors or ones that show involved lymph nodes, usually a combination of chemotherapy and radiation therapy is recommend prior to surgery, which is then followed by additional chemotherapy.
+For rectal cancer, treatment timing depends on the degree to which the cancer has grown and spread within the rectum and nearby lymph nodes (which can be better tested for in rectal rather than colon cancer).
+For superficial tumors or tumors that have not spread to lymph nodes, surgery is the best first option.
+For deeper tumors, or those that show involved lymph nodes, we usually recommend a combination of chemotherapy and radiation therapy prior to surgery, followed by additional chemotherapy.